 Areas of Study

-Courses offered in UMW’s minor program in linguistics include Introduction to Linguistics, Writing Systems of the World, Issues in Linguistics, Introduction to Psycholinguistics, Introduction to Sociolinguistics and Anthropological Linguistics, Linguistics and Text, Language and Gender, Introduction to Phonology, History of the English Language, Introduction to Morphology, and Language Acquisition.
+Courses offered in UMW’s minor program in linguistics include Introduction to Linguistics, Writing Systems of the World, Issues in Linguistics, Introduction to Sociolinguistics and Anthropological Linguistics, Language and Gender, Language and Race, Introduction to Phonology, History of the English Language, Introduction to Morphology, and seminars on different topics.

 Career Opportunities